Montana Elk Hunting: The Complete Guide

 Cost Breakdown

-Montana is more expensive for nonresidents than most western states, driven by the Big Game Combo license structure.
+Nonresident costs run higher here than in most western states, driven by the Big Game Combo license structure.
 Here’s what the real numbers look like.

-Montana’s nonresident elk license is pricier than Colorado’s, but the five-week general season means you get more hunting days per dollar.
-The long season also lets you plan around weather windows rather than being locked into a four-day rifle season.
+The nonresident elk license runs pricier than Colorado’s, but the five-week general season means you get more hunting days per dollar.
+That long window lets you plan around weather rather than burning your whole trip on a four-day rifle season.

 Residents hunt elk in Montana for a fraction of these costs — a base license plus elk tag runs roughly $50 total, making it one of the best elk hunting deals in North America.